-IAE-675 Computer Forensics and Incident Handling
+IAE-675 Computer Forensics & Incident Handling

 This course begins with lectures discussing the laws and rights to privacy by individuals and what organizations may or may not do.
 Online ethics are considered.
 It then moves on to understanding incident handling and how incident response teams work, managing trouble tickets, and basic analysis of events to determine if an incident has occurred.
 It concludes with computer forensics issues and practices, and rules of evidence.
 This course prepares students for the AccessData Certified Examiner (ACE) and Mobile Phone Examiner Plus (MPE+) Certifications.
-Prerequisite: IAE-685.
-(3)
+Prerequisite: IAE-685 and CS-620 or waiver.
+(3